uc-cdis/covid19-tools/README.md

 `Gen3Secrets/g3auto/covid19-etl/default.json`

 *Notes*:
+- An accession number is supposed in the format of `[SDE]RR\d+`.
+SRR for data submitted to NCBI, ERR for EMBL-EBI (European Molecular Biology Laboratory), and DRR for DDBJ (DNA Data Bank of Japan)
 - NCBI_MANIFEST ETL uses `last_submission_identifier` field of the project node to keep track the last submission datetime.
 That prevents the etl from checking and re-indexing the files which were already indexed.
 - Virus sequence run taxonomy without a matching submitter id in virus sequence link to CMC only, otherwise link to both CMC and virus sequence